idrinth-api-bench/issues/CONTRIBUTING.md

 ### Examples

 For examples please keep in mind, that we don't want to overload any API.
 Don't use high load tasks, don't use APIs that are not for public use.
-It is expected that examples will be run and they must not damage anyone, including third parties.
+It is expected that examples will be run, and they must not damage anyone, including third parties.